holguinj/puppet-docs/source/background/ssl/certificates_pki.markdown

 ### Certificate Storage

 Certificates are usually stored in some encoded format.
 The most common format is PEM (privacy-enhanced mail), but certs may also be stored in archives such as Java keystores.
 These encoded formats are not human-readable, and need to be dumped into a different format to be inspected by users.

+A list of the most common file formats is available at [Wikipedia's page about the X.509 standard.][file_extensions]

 (Puppet stores certificates in PEM format, and the CA tools include a `puppet cert print` command for dumping certificates to the terminal.)